openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 +------+------------+-----------+-----------------------+
 ```

-The topic `dbserver-mysql.inventory.customers` on the Kafka broker should contain messages that represent the data change events from this table in [Debezium change event format](http://debezium.io/docs/configuration/event-flattening/)
+The topic `dbserver-mysql.inventory.customers` on the Kafka broker contains messages that represent the data change events from this table in [Debezium change event format](http://debezium.io/docs/configuration/event-flattening/)

-Let's look at the messages in the topic.
+Let's look at the messages in the topic:
-Enter the following command:

 ``oc exec -c kafka my-cluster-kafka-0 -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic dbserver-mysql.inventory.customers --from-beginning --max-messages 4 | jq``{{execute}}

->*Note:* Output formatted for the sake of readability
+From the output, you can see the change events for the table:

 ```json
 ...